-The information listed below reflects the new teacher certification requirements, as of June 2017, which is subject to change based on the New York State Education Department‘s (NYSED) initiatives and regulations.
+The information listed below reflects the teacher certification requirements based on the New York State Education Department‘s (NYSED) initiatives and regulations.
 For more information on all the following requirements, please access our Certification Assistance website at: http://www.newpaltz.edu/schoolofed/certification.html

 Initial and Professional Certification

 Candidates completing the MSED are recommended for Professional certification, and those completing MAT and the MST programs are recommended for both Initial and Professional certification, upon conferral of degrees.
 However, students must also apply for their certificates on their own TEACH Accounts.
 The Initial Certificate is valid for five years, in which time an appropriate master‘s degree must be earned and 3 years of teaching experience need to be accrued and documented.
 Candidates may apply for a three-year time extension, if the required conditions are met: http://www.highered.nysed.gov/tcert/certificate/timeext.html.
 The Professional certificate requires the completion of 100 hours of professional development called CTLEs (Continuing Teacher and Leader Education) every 5 years in order to maintain certificate validity and registration.
 For more information, please check:http://www.highered.nysed.gov/tcert/resteachers/ctle.html.